-Effective 2019, Edu Child Foundation Uganda commenced the implementation of the community health program that is aimed at promoting sustainable community health practices (Water, Sanitation and Hygiene – WASH) that contribute to healthy living the reduction of preventable, communicable diseases and restore copying mechanism of the affected members of the community.
+Effective 2019, Edu Child Foundation Uganda commenced the implementation of the community health program that is aimed at promoting sustainable community health practices (Water, Sanitation and Hygiene – WASH) that contribute to healthy living the reduction of preventable, communicable diseases, and restore copying mechanism of the affected members of the community.
 This program is already being implemented in the communities of Goli, Ayomo, Jupangira, and Pawong where ECFUG operates.

-Through BHCP, Edu Child Foundation Uganda is scaling up efforts in the fight against communicable diseases by supporting expanded access to comprehensive prevention, care, treatment and support services for children, women, and families affected, with special focus on the vulnerable rural communities with a high burden of disease and/or low coverage.
+Through BHCP, Edu Child Foundation Uganda is scaling up efforts in the fight against communicable diseases by supporting expanded access to comprehensive prevention, care, treatment, and support services for children, women, and families affected, with a special focus on the vulnerable rural communities with a high burden of disease and/or low coverage.

 Water and Sanitation and Hygiene (WASH)

 Globally, significant progress has been made in improving access to water, sanitation, and hygiene (WASH) for children and their families.
 Between 1990 and 2012, 2.3 billion people gained access to improved drinking water, and almost 2 billion people gained access to improved sanitation.
 The incidence of the most harmful practices in terms of human health and dignity – such as open defecation and the use of untreated surface water – is decreasing.
-Despite the significant achievements made to-date, the challenges in the sector remain daunting: some 2.5 billion people still do not have access to improved sanitation, and 1 billion people practice open defecation.
+Despite the significant achievements made to date, the challenges in the sector remain daunting: some 2.5 billion people still do not have access to improved sanitation, and 1 billion people practice open defecation.

 Poor hygiene practices and lack of access to handwashing facilities continue to threaten the health of many communities.
 A total of 748 million people remain without access to improved water supply, and there is evidence that even some improved water sources are sometimes contaminated.
 Access to facilities and services is inequitable: serious disparities exist, by wealth, gender, ethnicity, and geographic location.
 Water is life except when it becomes contaminated.
 Polluted water acts as a vessel for diseases such as cholera, malaria, trachoma, and parasites.
 In East Africa, long and dangerous treks to find clean water cause strain on communities.

 Promoting hygiene is a core component of the Edu Child Foundation Uganda’s core programming.
-Our Initiatives include direct engagement with households, Participation in the Global Handwashing Day (GHD) and engagement in sanitation campaigns in the communities we serve.
+Our Initiatives include direct engagement with households, Participation in the Global Handwashing Day (GHD), and engagement in sanitation campaigns in the communities we serve.

-In the future, we also hope to lobby for funding to enable us to provide clean water sources such as boreholes, spring tanks, rainwater harvesting facilities, and shallow wells and Bio water filters within the reach of members of the communities we serve.
+In the future, we also hope to lobby for funding to enable us to provide clean water sources such as boreholes, spring tanks, rainwater harvesting facilities, and shallow wells, and Bio water filters within the reach of members of the communities we serve.
 By implementing clean water projects, we hope to relieve those burdens and achieve long-term engagement with the communities creating the building blocks to the foundation for sustainable transformation.
 Through the WASH program, Edu Child Foundation Uganda works towards building healthy societies in the geographical areas of our operation.

 Reproductive rights and Communicable Diseases